wellyshen/react-cool-img/README.md

 All the properties are `optional`.

-- `root: Element | null`: The element that is used as the viewport for checking visiblity of the target.
+- `root: Element | null` - the element that is used as the viewport for checking visiblity of the target.
 Must be the ancestor of the target.
 Defaults to the browser viewport if not specified or if `null`.
-- `rootMargin: string`: Margin around the root.
+- `rootMargin: string` - margin around the root.
 Can have values similar to the CSS [margin](https://developer.mozilla.org/en-US/docs/Web/CSS/margin) property, e.g. `'10px 20px 30px 40px'` (top, right, bottom, left).
 The values can be percentages.
 This set of values serves to grow or shrink each side of the root element's bounding box before computing intersections.
-- `threshold: number`: A single number between 0 and 1, which indicate at what percentage of the target's visibility the observer's callback should be executed.
+- `threshold: number` - a single number between 0 and 1, which indicate at what percentage of the target's visibility the observer's callback should be executed.
 A value of 0 means as soon as even one pixel is visible, the callback will be run.
 1 means that the threshold isn't considered passed until every pixel is visible.
-- `debounce: number`: Specifies how much to wait in milliseconds that the image has to be in viewport before starting to load.
+- `debounce: number` - specifies how much to wait in milliseconds that the image has to be in viewport before starting to load.
 This can help avoid wasting bandwidth and processing time while the user scrolls quickly past them.
 A value of 0 means the image to be loaded immediately.

 ### retry

 All the properties are `optional`.

-- `count: number`: Specifies the number of times you want to retry.
+- `count: number` - specifies the number of times you want to retry.
 Set it to 0 will disable auto-retry.
-- `delay: number`: Specifies the delay between retries in seconds.
+- `delay: number` - specifies the delay between retries in seconds.
-- `acc: string | false`: Specifies how the delay should be accumulated with each retry.
+- `acc: string | false` - specifies how the delay should be accumulated with each retry.
 It accepts the following values:
-  - `'*' (default)`: Multiply delay after each subsequent retry by the given `delay` value, e.g. `delay: 2` means retry will run after 2 seconds, 4 seconds, 8 seconds, and so on.
+  - `'*' (default)` - multiply delay after each subsequent retry by the given `delay` value, e.g. `delay: 2` means retry will run after 2 seconds, 4 seconds, 8 seconds, and so on.
-  - `'+'`: Increment delay after each retry by the given `delay` value, e.g. `delay: 2` means retry will run after 2 seconds, 4 seconds, 6 seconds, and so on.
+  - `'+'` - increment delay after each retry by the given `delay` value, e.g. `delay: 2` means retry will run after 2 seconds, 4 seconds, 6 seconds, and so on.
-  - `false`: Keep the delay constant between retries, e.g. `delay: 2` means retry will run every 2 seconds.
+  - `false` - keep the delay constant between retries, e.g. `delay: 2` means retry will run every 2 seconds.

 ## Intersection Observer Polyfill